-INDEX 2021 AUSTRALIA CHINA HONG KONG INDIA INDONESIA JAPAN MALAYSIA NEW ZEALAND PHILIPPINES SINGAPORE SOUTH KOREA SRI LANKA TAIWAN THAILAND VIETNAM Click here to view 2020 edition
+INDEX 2021 AUSTRALIA CHINA HONG KONG INDIA INDONESIA JAPAN MALAYSIA NEW ZEALAND PHILIPPINES SINGAPORE SOUTH KOREA SRI LANKA TAIWAN THAILAND VIETNAM

 Industrial Relations (Amendment) Act 2020

 The Industrial Relations Act 1967 is an Act to promote and maintain industrial harmony and provide the regulation of relationship between employers and workmen and their trade unions.
 Most provisions of the Amendment Act have come into force on 01/01/2021.
 The Amendment Act introduced various changes to the procedures and powers of the Industrial Court, as well as powers of the Minister of Human Resources and Director General of Human Resources.
 Harsher penalties are also introduced on offences relating to picketing, illegal strikes and lockouts.